 Vicki Edouard the the Senior Programs Coordinator for MCSHE.
 Vicki is responsible for the project management of consultancy initiatives (e.g. Department of Health and Human Services), liaising with the faculty finance team on departmental budgeting, liaising with faculty student services staff on award course-related activities including processes and procedures, and managing all post-graduate student-related functions for the award courses currently being taught out.
 Before joining Monash University Vicki was the Supervising Scientist in the Clinical Research Laboratory at the Burnet Institute.
 She has over 12 years’ experience in the area of HIV and has performed overseas educational training programs covering HIV monitoring and treatment.
 Following an interest in education Vicki completed a Graduate Diploma of Education in 2003.

-Mia provides executive administrative support to Professor Charlotte Rees and to the MCSHE and MBBS teams.
-Mia is involved in coordinating the team’s activities including a range of major meetings and events.
-Previously Mia was the Executive Assistant for the Director of the Monash eResearch Centre.
+Katrina has been part of MCSHE since February 2018 providing executive administrative support to Professor Charlotte Rees and the MCSHE and MBBS teams.
+Katrina is involved in coordinating the team’s activities including a range of major meetings and events.
+Previously Katrina was a member of FAST (Flexible Administration Services Team) at Monash University.

 Associate Prof Claire Palermo